jasperRob/eurorack/README.md

 # My Eurorack Modules

-I would like to track my journey into the wonderful world of Eurorack Modular Synthesisers, so i have designated theis repo to exactly that.
+I would like to track my journey into the wonderful world of Eurorack Modular Synthesisers, so I have designated this repo to exactly that.

 Each project will have it's own sub directory for code, notes and images, and I may even make some build videos of them to post on Youtube for anyone interested.